 Therefore, at the beginning of the battle it is advisable to wait for the further course from the cover of an island and from there to fire enemy ships at a great distance with the help of the reconnaissance plane and explosive shells.

-In order to be able to manoeuvre better on the islands and to avoid enemy torpedoes or artillery salvos when attacking later, it is recommended to install the ‘Steering Gear Modification 2’ at Dunkerque.
-Also important is the ‘Main Armaments Modification 1’ module to minimise the risk of the turrets with the main guns behind the bow being out of action during the attack.
+In order to be able to maneuver better on the islands and to avoid enemy torpedoes or artillery salvos when attacking later, it is recommended to install the ‘Steering Gear Modification 2’ at Dunkerque.
+Also, important is the ‘Main Armaments Modification 1’ module to minimize the risk of the turrets with the main guns behind the bow being out of action during the attack.
 Because if the main artillery in only two turrets fails or is completely switched off, your own attack can hardly be successful.

 As captain for the Dunkerque, the author uses Charles-Henri Honore from the Arsenal with the following features: Preventive maintenance in row one, Expert Marksman and Adrenaline Rush in row two, Demolition Expert on row three, and Advanced Fire Training on four, which required upgrading from the original ten to twelve skill points.

 The next four skill points are planned for Concealment Expert, so Dunkerque can’t continue to be discovered at such great distances from the enemy, which is one of their main drawbacks.